ajaquith/markerbench/_posts/2013-01-08-static-blogging.md

 Of these, prediction numbers 1 and 3 both related to cloud services, and to the security thereof.
 The first one, about Platform-as-a-Service (PaaS) was by far the one that I spent the most time thinking about.
 That is because PaaS is the one that CISOs have the least amount of control over.
 It is the sneakiest.
 From CISO's standpoint, knowing that large parts of your developer toolchain (source code repository, test VMs) and runtime environment (web servers, databases) is sitting out there in "the cloud" is scary, not least because these parts didn't exactly go through the traditional procurement channel.
 Even worse, your typical IT security auditor isn't really going to know what to do with PaaS, other than slap hands on face, MacCauley Culkin-style, and make a beeline for the exit.

-{% picture assets/images/paas-2013.png Platform-as-a-Service Ecosystem %}
+{% asset paas-2013.png alt="Platform-as-a-Service Ecosystem" %}

 However, in this post I will describe one way in which the use of pervasive — and free — platform cloud services can actually _reduce_ risk.
 That may sound ridiculous on its face, but I offer one worked example that proves the point: static websites.